Skip to content

 0.5 / 1

-The company only commits all suppliers to respect customary land tenure rights.
-A commitment to respect legal rights is not reported.
+The company commits all suppliers to respect customary land tenure rights but does not report a commitment to respecting legal rights.

 • Y